-Notwithstanding these embarrassments, Leopold was swayed by motives of superior strength and interest to reject the treaty.
+Notwithstanding these embarrassments, Leopold was swaved by motives of superior strength and interest to reject the treaty.
 From the recent defection of the Maritime Powers, he placed little reliance on their support; he justly doubted the sincerity of France, and he was unwilling to relinquish the Milanese, which would give him a footing beyond the Alps, and afford him the means of increasing his territories and influence by new acquisitions in Italy.
 These motives were strengthened by the apprehension of alienating the king and Spanish nation, should he give countenance to a treaty so offensive to their pride and feelings.
 In this resolution, he was still further strengthened by the revival of his party at Madrid.
 The queen, for the sake of popularity, dismissed her confessor and the countess of Berlips, and obtained the recall of Harcourt, by betraying to the king his intrigues, and the offer of a future marriage with the dauphin.
 A general sentiment also prevailed throughout Spain, that the only means of securing the indivisibility of the monarchy was to nominate the archduke, and hasten his arrival.
 Military preparations were commenced; the duke of Medina Celi was sent to Naples to receive imperial troops; similar orders were despatched to Milan; and negotiations were opened with the duke of Mantua, to obtain the admission of a German garrison into his capital.
-The king even promised to execute a testament in favour of the archduke, and sent the duke of Moles, a warm partisan of the house of Austria, to Vienna to convey the joyful tidings and make the necessary arrangements; while courier after courier was despatched to hasten the departure of Charles with 15,000 carry on the intrigue; Harcourt, under the pretence of commanding the army on the frontier, directed the movements of his party, and formed a chain of communication between Paris and Madrid.
+The king even promised to execute a testament in favour of the archduke, and sent the duke of Moles, a warm partisan of the house of Austria, to Vienna to convey the joyful tidings and make the necessary arrangements; while courier after courier was despatched to hasten the departure of Charles with 15,000 men.

+A vigorous struggle now ensued between the contending parties at Madrid.
+While the stipulations of the secret article in the last treaty of partition deterred the emperor from sending the archduke to Spain, or German troops into Italy, the French agents redoubled their activity and vigilance.
+Blecourt remained as French envoy to Spain, to carry on the intrigue; Harcourt, under the pretence of commanding the army on the frontier, directed the movements of his party, and formed a chain of communication between Paris and Madrid.
 Portocarrero, and his subordinate agents, roused the national resentment against the Maritime Powers, and increased the general clamour for appointing a successor to the crown.
 In the different discussions which took place on this subject, they artfully turned the dispute on the claims and power of France.
 They displayed the danger of civil commotions, represented that internal contests would enable the various pretenders to dismember the succession, and enforced the necessity of appointing an heir, whose right was indubitable, and who was sufficiently powerful to sustain the weight, and preserve the integrity of so vast a monarchy.
 Providence, they urged, had afforded such an heir in the house of Bourbon, possessing such claims to the succession, and capable, by its arms and situation, of rendering Spain a province of France; while the emperor was either unable or unwilling to support his pretensions at such a distance from the scene of action, or even to send the archduke to take possession of the inheritance.
 To obviate, therefore, a danger so imminent, to prevent a partition so dishonourable, to revive the glory, and establish the independence of the nation, they proposed to confer the crown on Philip, the second son of the dauphin; and to take measures that Spain and France should never be united.